Kang Youwei: Datong Shu

+Kang wrote that the traditional family structure should be abolished and that women and men should sign one year marriage contracts, thereby allowing for flexible and voluntary relationships.
 His desire to end the traditional Chinese family structure defines him as an early advocate of women's independence in China.

 He reasoned that the institution of the family practiced by society since the beginning of time was a great cause of strife.
-Kang hoped it would be effectively abolished.

 The family would be replaced by state-run institutions, such as womb-teaching institutions, nurseries and schools.
 Marriage would be replaced by one-year contracts between a woman and a man.
 Kang considered the contemporary form of marriage, in which a woman was trapped for a lifetime, to be too oppressive.
 Kang believed in equality between men and women and that there should be no social barrier barring women from doing whatever men can do.

 Kang saw capitalism as an inherently evil system.
 He believed that government should establish socialist institutions to overlook the welfare of each individual.
 At one point, he even advocated that government should adopt the methods of "communism" although it is debated what Kang meant by this term.

 In this spirit, in addition to establishing government nurseries and schools to replace the institution of the family, he also envisioned government-run retirement homes for the elderly.
 It is debated whether Kang's socialist ideas were inspired more by Western thought or by traditional Confucian ideals.

-Lawrence G. Thompsom believes that his socialism was based on traditional Chinese ideals.
+Laurence G. Thompsom believes that his socialism was based on traditional Chinese ideals.
 His work is permeated with the Confucian ideal of ren (仁), or humanity.
 However, Thompson also noted a reference by Kang to Fourier.
 Thus, some Chinese scholars believe that Kang's socialist ideals were influenced by Western intellectuals after his exile in 1898.